Music: They Might Be Giants

 - White Mask of Doom: The train engineer in the third verse of "Turn Around" reveals a "face which was a paper-white mask of evil".

 - Word Salad Lyrics: Commonly.
 The most blatant example would be "On Earth My Nina", which has an odd genesis.
 While recording "Thunderbird" for the first time, John Linnell tried backmasking the lyrical part of the song, and thought he heard the lyric "On Earth My Nina".
 He then proceeded to fill in the rest of the song with random words that kinda-sorta sounded like the other lyrics of "Thunderbird" backwards.
-"Stuff is Way" takes it to the fullest extent.
+"Stuff is Way" takes it to the fullest extent, and "Thinking Machine" does the same, but lampshades it.